luord/luord.github.io/content/pages/resume.md

 ## Software Engineer {: .low-margin }
 *Analytics Fire,    Bogotá, Colombia     03/19-09/19*

-Designing, building, delivering, integration and system testing, data migration, acceptance testing support, launch and post-launch support for the different software systems.
+Full-stack developer for multiple clients, including a medical device supply company and a solar energy company, using python mainly with Flask, SQLAlchemy and Celery, or Javascript with node, express, TypeScript, Webpack and React.
+The infrastructure is primarily handled with Docker, circleci and task runners such as Invoke.

-* Development of new features and bug fixing in the back-end and front-end of different software systems.
+* Development of new features and bug fixing in the back-end of multiple applications, both in node and in python, updating libraries and deployments.
-* Python development in Flask for a solar energy structure calculator tool.
-Also work on developing and managing Celery tasks.
-* Front-End development for different single page applications, all of them using the framework React and add-ons such as Redux.
+* General maintenance of the front-end of multiple applications, primarily react or angular based.
+* Database administration, including handling migrations and automating the edition and creation of records as well as moving and maintaining the databases.
+PostgreSQL.
+* Set-up and update of local development environments, primarily using docker and task handling tools.

 ## Software Developer(Backend) {: .low-margin }
 *BairesDev,    Bogotá,Colombia    11/17-01/19*